 An example of a successful company using this model is Dollar Shave Club.
 It offers ecommerce subscription services for razor blades and other shaving products.
 Other examples of common auto-ship subscription products include household products, groceries, and makeup.

 Curated box subscription

 A curated box subscription is an ecommerce subscription service that offers boxes of items to its customers.
-An example is Ipsy, which offers a box full of beauty products every month for just fourteen dollars.
+An example is Birchbox, which offers a box full of beauty products every month for just 13 dollars.
 This is a great subscription model because customers are able to try out new products and brands without having to commit.

 Most people are members of an access subscription model.
 These are ecommerce subscriptions in which someone pays a monthly or yearly fee for access to ecommerce subscription services.
 This gives them the ability to choose which ecommerce products they want whenever they want them.